Almoez Ali: LASK

 In July 2015, Ali joined the senior team of Austrian club LASK.
 His first and only Austrian Bundesliga league goal for the club's first team came on 27 November 2015 against Floridsdorfer AC, becoming the second Qatari to score a league goal in Austria's top league, after Adel Jadoua Ali.

 Cultural Leonesa

-In January 2016, Ali left the club and joined Cultural Leonesa, which participayed in the Segunda División B. On 3 April 2016, he scored his first goal for the Cultural Leonesa in a 1–0 victory over Arandina, becoming the first Qatari footballer ever to score in a Spanish league.
+In January 2016, Ali left LASK and joined Cultural Leonesa, which participayed in the Segunda División B. On 3 April 2016, he scored his first goal for the Cultural Leonesa in a 1–0 victory over Arandina, becoming the first Qatari footballer ever to score in a Spanish league.